LucasFyl/OUIWILL/readme.md

 * Bourbon & Neat - for scss mixin and semantic grid framework (http://bourbon.io/ & http://neat.bourbon.io/)
 * NPM, Grunt & Bower - for package management and development environement
 	- go to ``` http://nodejs.org ``` download and install Node Package Manager
-	- ``` sudo npm install -g bower ``` will install Bower globally on your system
+	- In OSX Terminal run ``` sudo npm install -g bower ``` will install Bower globally on your system
-	- ``` sudo npm install -g grunt-cli ``` will install Grunt Command Line Interface globally on your system
+	- In OSX Terminal run ``` sudo npm install -g grunt-cli ``` will install Grunt Command Line Interface globally on your system
-* MAMP to set up the local environement
+* MAMP to set up the local environement (https://www.mamp.info/en/)

 ## How to use

+* If not already, download and install MAMP
 * If not already, install NPM, Grunt and Bower
 * Open terminal

 	- ``` cd /Applications/MAMP/htdocs ```